 Shapeways offers high-end materials to make your products shine, but while you’re testing and tweaking your design there’s no need to spend a ton of money to 3D print each prototype.
 Instead, use a cheaper material to iterate.
-For example, use nylon plastic to test a steel product, or test your jewelry design with frosted ultra detail plastic.
+For example, use Versatile Plastic to test a steel product, or test your jewelry design with Fine Detail Plastic.

 2. Lower the Final Price By Adding Empty Space

-If you’re worried your final product will be too expensive to sell, there’s an easy way to lower the price without sacrificing your vision.
+If you’re worried your final product will be too expensive to sell or produce, there’s an easy way to lower the price without sacrificing your vision.
 Just try creating some empty space by hollowing out your design or expanding existing openings.
 Who knows?
 You may even prefer this new iteration.

 3. Create Small-Scale Test Prints

 Here’s another trick if you’re worried about spending too much money while iterating: shrink down your product to test out different ideas for cheap.
 Shapeways even offers easy-to-use tools for scaling down the size of your design.
 Just be careful not to make it too small or it might be too difficult to print accurately.

 4. Use Design with Shapeways for design help

 Along with manufacturing amazing products, Shapeways also offers a thriving community of 3D designers who can help bring your vision to life.
 So if you’re having trouble perfecting your design, head to Design with Shapeways and submit your request